 Their summer home, the Villa Philmonte, was begun in early 1926 and the family was moving in by June of 1927.
 It includes the main house, a guest house, household staff quarters, a caretaker’s cottage, a greenhouse and a four bay garage.

-By the mid-1930’s Waite Phillips was already designing his next big move in life.
-It was to move to California and
+By the mid-1930’s Waite Phillips was already designing his next big move in life: to move to California and

-Waite and Genevieve Phillips had two children.
-Their daughter Helen Jane was born in 1911.
-She married and had two children.
-Their son Elliott (nicknamed “Chope”) was born in 1918.
+Waite and Genevieve Phillips had two children: Helen Jane was born in 1911who married and had two children, and their son Elliott (nicknamed “Chope”) was born in 1918.
 He married, had three children, and was a successful northern New Mexico rancher.
 Chope (as he prefers to be called) and his wife Virginia have been associated with Philmont for many years.
 They have generously helped at times of financial need and they have passed on the colorful history of the Phillips family and the Philmont Ranch through many gifts of personal time, photos and literature.
 Their presence has been invaluable.